rapnuss/ciphernotes/README.md

 - Import files of any type.
 - Organize with labels.
 - Google Keep import.
-- Export notes as JSON.
+- Export and import notes including files.
 - Fully keyboard navigatable.
-- Keyboard shortcuts, open notes with cmd+k.
+- Keyboard shortcuts, open notes with cmd+k or ctrl+k.
-- Text-editor with auto indent.
+- Text-editor with multi-cursor support and other shortcuts.
 - Archive unused notes.
+- Share encryption key via QR-Code directly from app to app.

 ## Bug Reports and Feature Requests